 Medicare provides "Extra Help" to pay prescription drug costs for people who have limited income and resources.
 Resources include your savings and stocks, but not your home or car.
-If you qualify, you get help paying for any Medicare drug plan's monthly premium, yearly deductible, and prescription copayments.
+Those who qualify get help paying for any Medicare drug plan's monthly premium, yearly deductible, and prescription copayments.
 This "Extra Help" also counts toward your out-of-pocket costs.